-A Virtual Private Network (VPN) is a private encrypted "tunnel" to the Internet, usable on a home or public network.
-A VPN is typically a subscription-based service - NordVPN (https://nordvpn.com/) and IPVanish (https://ipvanish.com/) are two popular providers - that typically costs a few dollars a month.
-When you use the VPN, all of your Internet traffic, including the addresses and contents of sites you visit, is hidden and encrypted from outsiders.
+A Virtual Private Network (VPN) is a

+private encrypted "tunnel" to the internet, usable on a home or public network.

+A VPN is typically a subscription-based service - ExpressVPN (expressvpn.com), NordVPN (nordvpn.com), and Surfshark (surfshark.com) are three popular providers - that typically cost a few dollars a month.
+When you use the VPN, all of your internet traffic, including the addresses and contents of sites you visit, is hidden and encrypted from outsiders.

-If you ever use public wi-fi networks, like those at coffee shops, hotels, and airports, to do business, it is highly recommended to make the investment in a VPN subscription.
+If you ever use public wi-fi networks to do business, like those at coffee shops, hotels, and airports, or if you use those public networks to do remote work, it is highly recommended to make the investment in a VPN subscription.

 There should be little expectation of privacy when using public wi-fi networks, which can be thought of as bunch of strangers sharing the same home network.
 It can be easy for a nosy stranger with a little technical knowledge to snoop on your browsing.
 Crowded airport and hotel lounges can be enticing for identity thieves, with potentially dozens of targets at any time.

-A VPN is also a good thing to consider if you spend time doing business on public computers, such as in Internet cafes, libraries, or university computer labs.
+A VPN is also a good thing to consider if you spend time doing business on public computers, such as in internet cafes, libraries, or university computer labs.
 These computers will frequently "reset" themselves between users, clearing out personal data from the user session, but there is no guarantee of privacy.